RPI, CPI & inflation: phone mid-contract price rises explained

 If your contract started after 11 August 2021, out of bundle charges will also be affected by the same price increase.

-For contracts taken out before 9 December 2020, your monthly bill will increase on 1 April 2023 with the March 2023 RPI rate.
+For contracts taken out before 9 December 2020, your monthly bill will increase every 1 April 2023, using the February RPI rate.
+For 2024, the February RPI rate will be published in March by the Office for National Statistics.

 O2 price increases

-For contracts started before 25 March 2021, you will still see an increase with January 2023’s RPI rate, however there will be no network premium on top.
+For contracts started before 25 March 2021, you will still see an increase with the same January RPI rate (4.9%), however there will be no network premium (3.9%) on top.

 Virgin Mobile price increases

-Please note, Virgin Media’s price increases for their phone contracts are very different compared to their broadband, TV and landline contracts.
+Please note, Virgin Media’s price increases for their phone and SIM contracts are very different compared to their broadband, TV and landline contracts.

 iD Mobile prices increases

-For iD Mobile customers who joined or upgraded after 1 November 2022, your phone contract price will increase on 1 April 2023, using January 2023’s CPI rate of 10.1% and a network premium of 3.9%, for a total 14% price increase.
+For iD Mobile customers who joined or upgraded after 1 November 2022, the price of your contract will rise every 1 April, using January’s CPI rate and a network premium of 3.9%.
+The January CPI rate for this year is 4.2%, meaning the total increase this 1st April will be 8.1% (4.2% January 2024 CPI + 3.9% fee).

-If you joined or upgraded between 1 March 2020 and 31 October 2022, your phone contract price increase will only be January’s RPI rate, without a premium on top.
+If you joined or upgraded between 1 March 2020 and 31 October 2022, your price increase will also use January’s RPI rate, however there will be no network premium (3.9%) added.

 If you joined before 1 March 2020 and you haven’t upgraded since, you won’t be affected by price increases.